Record date: 11/30/2018

 *Additional reference material under ‘downloads’ in your acuvids account

 In this webinar, Anthony brings assessment, motor points and electro-acupuncture to the specialty of sports acupuncture.
-Acupuncture is much more than injury healing; performance gains and injury prevention are just as important (and maybe more so) the amateaur, professional, or weekend athlete.
+Acupuncture is much more than injury healing; performance gains and injury prevention are just as important (and maybe more so) the amateur, professional, or weekend athlete.
 Proper assessment can reveal underlying imbalances and weakness that the athlete may not even be aware of, yet these imbalances can lead to injury or interfere with maximum potential/performance.
 Go beyond pain relief and learn the real power of acupuncture in this webinar.

-Learning and understanding 6 lines of fascial lines of tension: anterior and posterior torsional, anterior and posterior linear (clavicular mechanics), lateral vector, deep vector.
+Learning and understanding 6 fascial lines of tension: anterior and posterior torsional, anterior and posterior linear (clavicular mechanics), lateral vector, deep vector.
 This section covers the directional tensions of common groups of muscles and presents them in a way to that makes them easier to understand.

 Understand how three simple tests can reveal weaknesses/imbalances: